jenkins-infra/pipeline-steps-doc-generator/README.md

 ### 6. Configure Parameters

 The parameters that need to be separated to new pages can be entered in `config.txt` by adhering to the following rules.
+This feature reduces the content on longer pages, thus increasing the loading speed of these pages.

 * Ensure that a specified parameter's documentation is the same everywhere it occurs in the Pipeline Steps Reference.
 For example, `perforce` contains different documentation under the checkout step's scm parameter and the scanForIssues step's tool parameter.
 Hence, it can not be included in the configuration file.